dhthwy/r/README.md

 https://www.youtube.com/shorts/a2bHHpInDoQ

 "
-That would be the only fair thing to do.
+That would be the only fair thing left to do.

 You're a snitch.